 Bryce Lease, Principal Investigator

-Bryce Lease is Senior Lecturer in Drama & Theatre at Royal Holloway, University of London and is Primary Investigator on the ‘Staging Difficult Pasts’ project.
+Bryce Lease is Reader in Theatre & Performance Studies at Royal Holloway, University of London and is Primary Investigator on the ‘Staging Difficult Pasts’ project.
 His articles and reviews on contemporary international performance and theatre have been published in The Drama Review (TDR), Contemporary Theatre Review (CTR), Theatre Research International (TRI), Theatre Journal, European Stages and Safundi.
 He has published widely on Polish theatre, including his recent monograph After ’89: Polish Theatre and the Political (Manchester University Press, 2016).
 He is a co-editor for Contemporary Theatre Review and co-convener of London Theatre Seminar.
 He is completing two books, Contemporary European Playwrights (Routledge) with Maria Delgado and Dan Rebellato and A History of Polish Theatre (Cambridge University Press) with Katarzyna Fazan and Michal Kobialka.
 From 2018-2020, he is also Co-I on the project ‘Embodied Performance Practices in Processes of Reconciliation, Construction of Memory and Peace in Chocó and El Pacífico Medio, Colombia’, led by Melissa Blanco-Borelli and Anamaria Tamayo Duque.
 The project is jointly funded by the Newton Fund in the UK and Colciencias in Colombia.
 Developing practices from his previous AHRC-funded project ‘Sequins, Self and Struggle’ (http://sequins-self-struggle.co.uk/) in the Western Cape (South Africa), he will help to develop modes of creating digital archives around local performance practices for marginalised communities.

 Maria M. Delgado, Co-Investigator